stackviolator/resume/resume.typ

   "March-August 2023",
   (
-    "Assisted a PhD student in conducting ablation studies to evaluate the effectiveness of various image purification strategies against adversarial attacks, enhancing understanding of model vulnerabilities.", "Participated in weekly reading groups on adversarial machine learning, reviewing and discussing state-of-the-art research papers to stay informed about emerging trends and techniques.", ),
+    "Assisted a PhD student in conducting ablation studies to evaluate the effectiveness of various image purification strategies against adversarial attacks, enhancing understanding of model vulnerabilities.", ),
 )